mbottini/CS261-Assignment-4/README.md

 Practices polymorphism by implementing an **Item** superclass and three subclasses: **Book**, **MusicAlbum**, and **Movie**.
 Each object has a Title, an Originator (could be an Author, Band, or Director), some sort of Quantity, (pages, songs, scenes) and Keywords.
 Two of the three have Collaborators (actors or band members).
-All of these need to be separately searchable, so Library.cpp implements a bunch of Sets and Maps to
+All of these need to be separately searchable, so Library.cpp implements a bunch of Sets and Maps to search according to said criteria.

 std::shared_ptr is not allowed, so I rolled my own really rudimentary shared_ptr class for Item objects.
 It implements a reference counter that counts how many times it's copied to some other container.